machine learning +

 doc_app = pipeline.compile()

-Let’s send a financial document through and inspect every field:
+Let us push a financial document through and check every field:

 doc_result = doc_app.invoke({